Denis Shapovalov: Coaching

 Shapovalov has been coached since he was young by his mother, Tessa Shapovalova.
 He developed his one-handed backhand at the age of six and his net instincts all under her direction.
 In early 2017, Martin Laurendeau joined Shapovalov to polish his one-handed backhand motion and help him drive through the shot.
 In the fall of 2018, Shapovalov added Rob Steckley to his coaching team, replacing Laurendeau, who could no longer travel with them due to a back injury.
 In April 2019, Steckley confirmed that the two ended their association.
 That same month, Shapovalov reunited with his junior coach, Adriano Fuorivia, who had coached him to his 2016 Wimbledon boys' singles title.
 Former world No. 8 Mikhail Youzhny has been added to the coaching team as Shapovalov's new "shot selection" coach in August 2019 at the 2019 Winston-Salem Open.
 Youzhny helped Shapovalov develop his backhand slice, among other adjustments.

 In December 2021, it was reported Jamie Delgado had joined Shapovalov's team after five years of working with Andy Murray.
 Shapovalov ended his association with Delgado after the Italian Open in 2022, opting to go with frequent Davis Cup teammate Peter Polansky as a full-time coach after Polansky initially joined Shapovalov's coaching team on a temporary basis.

+He started a collaboration with Janko Tipsarević in November 2024 which ended in May 2025.

+Shapovalov was coached by Mikael Tillström from June 2025 until February 2026.